Ghana’s energy sector debt keeps growing - Energy Minister nominee

 Attempts to do so in 2019 through a U.S.-funded aid program, he said, did not work.
 Since the renegotiation of the power deals began in 2019, three of the 12 independent producers have agreed to take steps to cut their tariffs charged government, however, none have agreed to stop charging government for energy it does not consume.

-Those obligations, under the so-called take-or-pay clauses, cost government about US$500 million every year.
+Those obligations, under the so-called take-or-pay clauses, cost government about 500 million dollars every year.